Mormon Trail: Arrival and settlement

 Scouts Erastus Snow and Orson Pratt entered the Salt Lake Valley on July 21.
+The main party entered the valley on July 22, camping that night near the modern-day First Encampment Park.
 On July 23, Pratt offered a prayer dedicating the land to the Lord.
 Ground was broken, irrigation ditches were dug, and the first fields of potatoes and turnips were planted.
 On July 24, Young first saw the valley from a "sick" wagon driven by his friend Wilford Woodruff.
 According to Woodruff, Young expressed his satisfaction in the appearance of the valley and declared, "This is the right place, drive on."

 In August 1847, Young and selected members of the vanguard company returned to Winter Quarters to organize the companies scheduled for following years.
 By December 1847, more than 2,000 Mormons had completed the journey to the Salt Lake Valley, then in Mexican territory.

 Farming the uncultivated land was initially difficult, as the shares broke when they tried to plow the dry ground.
 Therefore, an irrigation system was designed and the land was flooded before plowing, and the resulting system provided supplemental moisture during the year.

 Salt Lake City was laid out and designated as Church headquarters.
 Hard work produced a prosperous community.
 In their new settlement, entertainment was also important, and the first public building was a theater.

 It did not take long, however, until the United States caught up with them, and in 1848, after the end of the war with Mexico, the land in which they settled became part of the United States.